cristealab/Inter-ViSTA/README.md

  Additonally, ensure that Biopython, requests, and pandas are installed on your base Anaconda environment or in a conda environment named "intervista".

  ## Citing Inter-ViSTA
  Inter-ViSTA is provided under the MIT license.
-Specific publication details will be updated in the future.
+If you find Inter-ViSTA useful in your research, please cite its publication in *Cell Reports*:

+ Federspiel, J. D.; Cook, K. C.; Kennedy, M. A.; Venkatesh, S. S.; Otter, C. J.; Hofstadter, W. A.; Jean Beltran, P. M.; Cristea, I. M. Mitochondria and Peroxisome Remodeling across Cytomegalovirus Infection Time Viewed through the Lens of Inter-ViSTA.
+Cell Rep. 2020, 32 (4). https://doi.org/10.1016/j.celrep.2020.107943.